Nezumi72/batch_render_helper/README.md

 * The arrow on the left side enables expanding and collapsing of available options per scene.
 * This is followed by the scene name.
-* The Checkbox is used to quickly enable rendering the full frame range of the scene at a frame step of 1.
+* The up and down triangles allow for re-arranging items in list.
 * The `X` will remove the scene from the queue.
-* If the scene's details are expanded you will find options for a start, end and frame step.
-These options are only evaluated if the check mark is unticked.
+* If the scene's details are expanded can directly control the start, end, and frame step of each scene without having to change scenes.